 Be Accepting by accepting yourself first and foremost.
 Ever felt that people only accept only a part of you especially the side that you dislike?
 By accepting yourself first, you learn how to be honest with yourself and appreciative of who you are.
 For instance, have you taken the time to ask yourself some of these basic questions?
 Like:

 Who am I? | What makes me happy? | What makes me sad? | What makes me angry? | What do I fear? | What makes me nervous or doubtful? | What are my dreams? | What are my passions? | What are my strengths? | What are my weaknesses? | What drives me to wake up everyday?

 By starting with these questions, you’ll start to form a larger understanding of yourself.
 And you’ll also learn how honest you are with yourself through the answers that you allow yourself to accept.

 For me, by being unable to answer the question “What are my dreams?,” I learned to accept that there was a part of me that was aimless.
 And because of that aimlessness, I allowed others’ opinions to influence my plans and ultimately my happiness.

 So be accepting by accepting yourself first.
 And be honest in your acceptance.
-That way, you are sure about who you are and in your present and future actions and decisions.
+That way, you are sure about who you are in your present actions and decisions.

 3. BE CARING

 Be Caring by making your health a top priority.
-Self-care is intentionally ensuring that you are physically, mentally and emotionally healthy.
+Holistic Wellness is intentionally ensuring that you are physically, mentally and emotionally healthy.
 By establishing your own self-care routine, you learn how to take care of yourself first before the need for outside assistance.

 After a stressful day, you should know how to relax your mind, body and emotions in order to have a good night’s sleep and to ensure a better tomorrow than the day you just experienced.

 Or you can carry that extra baggage into the next day.
-To each his/her own.
+To each their own.